Meet Megan and Kim with Everybody Water

 During our journey from product cultivation to international social model, we realized that our consumer was introduced to Everybody Water, but not to the people behind the brand.
-So in turn, we decided to do just that: give you, our audience and appreciated consumer, full transparency into the lives which inspired Everybody Water.
-Ahead, we sit down with co-founders, friends and neighbors, Kimberly Reilly and Megan Hayes, to share how two female entrepreneurs are following their dreams while creating a more sustainable and compassionate future.
+So in turn, we decided to do just that: give you, our appreciated consumer, full transparency into the lives that inspired Everybody Water.
+Ahead, we sit down with co-founders, friends and neighbors, Kimberly Reilly and Megan Hayes, to share how two entrepreneurs are following their dreams while creating a more sustainable and compassionate future.

 What do you wish to accomplish with Everybody Water from a business perspective and personally?

 KR: I want people to choose water that helps all people have access to water.
 I started this company in order to use my entrepreneurial instincts to have social impact, and to satisfy my desire to leave this world having improved the lives of others.
 I hope that Everybody Water inspires other people to make positive choices the same way they do business.
 Personally, I want to show my children that anything is possible if you set your mind to it.
 I want to show them we are all capable of positive impact.
 I hope they will learn that success is not merely financial but also defined by meaning.

 MH: I want to go into community after community in developing countries and see smiling healthy children who are now able go to school, all because they finally have clean water.
 That would bring me so much joy!
 Also, seeing my girls and the youth in America drawn to businesses doing good and inspired to find ways to give back to causes that are important to them.

 As a mother, what do you hope you can teach your children through your business?